 Work On Forgiveness

-Remember that forgiveness doesn't necessarily mean restoration.
-For example, if you or your spouse has broken trust in your relationship, you may forgive each other but still have work to do on the relationship before it’s functioning successfully.
+Note that forgiveness doesn't necessarily mean restoration or forgetfulness.
+For example, if you or your spouse has broken trust in your relationship, you may forgive each other but still have work to do to repair what occurred.